 |Typically self-operated||Typically SaaS|

 |Time to market is longer||Fast time to market|

 |Longer time to delivery||Highly innovative & quick - leveraging cloud services|

 |Low elasticity||Elastic by design|

 Evaluate both from a hybrid PoV that looks at unified management, deployment, integration & monitoring across both platforms depending on use case.

 - Start with compelling use case like contractors, seasonal workers or even burst capacity and evaluate / adopt more complex use cases as you move forward.

 - Look for providers that are able to integrate with your existing environment and skills if needed.

-- Look for opportunities to improve user experience through a combination of VDI & DaaS.
+- Look for opportunities to improve user experience through a combination of virtual desktop infrastructure (VDI) & DaaS.